Delia (festival): The Lesser Delia

-From these solemnities, belonging to the great Delian panegyris, we must distinguish the Lesser Delia, called by the Delians Apollonia, which were celebrated every year, probably on the 6th of Thargelion.
+From these solemnities, belonging to the great Delian panegyris, must be distinguished the Lesser Delia, called by the Delians Apollonia, which were celebrated every year, probably on the 6th of Thargelion.
 The Athenians on this occasion sent the sacred vessel (θεωρίς), which the priest of Apollo adorned with laurel branches, to Delos.
 The embassy was called θεωρία, and those who sailed to the island, θεωροί; and before they set sail, a solemn sacrifice was offered in the Delion, at Marathon, in order to obtain a happy voyage.
 (Karl Otfried Müller Dor. ii.
 2. § 14.)
 During the absence of the vessel, which on one occasion lasted thirty days, the city of Athens was purified, and no criminal was allowed to be executed.
 The lesser Delia were said to have been instituted by Theseus after slaying the Minotaur, though in some legends they are mentioned at a much earlier period, and Plutarch (Life of Theseus 23) relates that the ancient ship used by the founder himself, though often repaired, was preserved and used by the Athenians down to the time of Demetrius Phalereus.